Last Updated: January 2026

 What we’ve seen

+In 2025, the landmark Guiding and Establishing National Innovation for U.S. Stablecoins Act (GENIUS Act) was signed into law, marking the first major federal legislation governing digital assets in the United States.
+We are encouraged by continued efforts to legislate on crypto market structure in the House and Senate.
 Today, it remains unclear which digital assets are considered securities versus commodities by the SEC and CFTC, and there is no clear path to registration for token issuers and crypto platforms under the federal securities laws.
-The lack of federal regulatory clarity has created an uneven playing field for market participants, hindering the broader adoption of digital asset products and services in the U.S. Robinhood is committed to helping advance a more transparent and tailored regulatory environment for digital assets.
+The lack of federal regulatory clarity has created an uneven playing field for market participants, hindering the broader adoption of digital asset products and services in the U.S. Legislation is needed to clarify security status, establish federal registration for platforms facilitating digital asset trading, set standards around secondary market trading, and combat illicit finance in the digital asset space.
+Robinhood is committed to helping advance a more transparent and tailored regulatory environment for digital assets, and we are supportive of Congress’s legislative efforts.

 What we’re doing

 Robinhood disagrees with the argument that transactions in most digital assets are subject to the federal securities laws.
 While Congress works on passing comprehensive legislation, however, the SEC must provide firms with immediate clarity and a straightforward path to registration should the agency consider certain types of transactions in specific tokens to be securities transactions.
+We support the efforts of the SEC’s Crypto Task Force to gather industry expertise to help develop a “comprehensive and clear regulatory framework for crypto assets,” and the multiple workstreams launched by the agency to achieve that goal under Project Crypto.
 In the absence of immediate legislative action, the SEC can use its authority under Section 36 of the Securities Exchange Act to implement a provisional structure that allows crypto firms to register and operate with clear expectations.
 As our Chief Legal, Compliance, and Corporate Affairs Officer Dan Gallagher highlighted in his congressional testimony, this approach would establish essential guidelines—such as registration, custody, record-keeping, consumer protection, and reporting requirements—reducing the regulatory ambiguity currently facing the industry.
 The implementation of a tailored, transparent registration process can provide much-needed clarity and stability, while fostering innovation.
+We also support the SEC’s and CFTC’s commitment to coordination and harmonization to ensure that regulatory boundaries are clear with respect to crypto.

 Robinhood's position